Singular equivalences and homological conjectures: Preliminaries

 \subsection{Centralizer algebras of matrices}

 Centralizer algebras of matrices can realize any finite-dimensional algebras over fields.
-So it is worthy to investigate finite-dimensional algebras from this point of view.
+So it is worthy to investigate finite-dimensional algebras from the view point of the entralizer algebras of matrices.
 Let us recall some definitions and basic results on centralizer algebras of matrices.

 Given a field $R$ and a natural number $n\in \mathbb{Z}_{>0}$, let $M_n(R)$ be the full $n\times n$ matrix algebra over $R$ with the identity matrix $I_n$.
 Let $e_{ij}$, $1\le i,j\le n$, be the matrix units, and $J_n(\lambda)\in M_n(R)$ be the Jordan block matrix with the eigenvalue $\lambda\in R$.